 A Villa Hotel on Lucca's Edge

 Lucca operates differently from most Tuscan cities when it comes to where its better hotels land.
 Florence concentrates its premium properties inside the walls, as the Four Seasons Hotel Firenze demonstrates clearly.
 Lucca, by contrast, has a tradition of placing its villa-format stays in the agricultural belt that rings the city, close enough to cycle into the centro storico but far enough to feel genuinely rural.
-Hotel Albergo Villa Marta, addressed at Via del Ponte Guasperini 873, belongs to that second category: a converted country property that operates as a small hotel rather than a city-centre address.
+Hotel Albergo Villa Marta, addressed at Via del Ponte Guasperini 873, belongs to that second category: a 4-star hotel in Lucca, Italy, with 18 rooms and a converted country-property setting rather than a city-centre address.

 This positioning matters more than it might first appear.
 Lucca's walled centre is compact and dense, and the noise and foot traffic that make it exhilarating to walk during the day make it a less restful sleeping option.
 The villa-hotel tradition, which Villa Marta represents, trades proximity for calm.
 The surrounding countryside, the Lucchesia, is olive-grove and vineyard territory, and the approach to the property reflects that agricultural quietness.
 Guests who arrive expecting a hotel in the conventional sense will need to recalibrate: this is closer to a private residence that accepts guests than a managed hospitality operation in the urban mould.